chris-hart01/python-physics-simulations/README.md

-# python-physics-simulations
+# Python Physics Simulations

-Physics simulations coded in Python
+A collection of physics and simulations created in Python to model motion, forces, energy systems, and orbital mechanics.

+## Topics
+- Pendulum motion
+- Orbital mechanics
+- Conservation of energy
+- Collision dynamics

+## Tools Used
+- VPython